lcalderon-aceituno/about_me/README.md

 My research attempts to answer this question by drawing inspiration from nature, where we often see groups of hundreds or thousands of simple individuals acting together as a collective to achieve complex tasks.
 I aim to find the algorithmic and mechanical mechanisms that make this behavior possible and to try my best to emulate them and utilize them for good.

----
-## Research
-### Swarm robotics
-My research seeks to answer a simple question: how can we make it so that the whole is greater than the sum of its parts?

-Swarm robotics seeks to do exactly this by drawing inspiration from nature, were we often see groups of hundreds or thousands of simple individuals, acting together as a collective to acheive complex tasks.
-Our task is to find the algorithmic and mechanical mechanisms which make this behavior possible, and to try our best to emmulate and utilize it for good.

 ----
 ## Recent News
 - **Participant at the Ivy Collective for Inclusion in Engineering Doctoral Symposium** - *Harvard University, November 2024*